Two public byways pass through the centre of Coldharbour village, together they form the D287 public highway.

 Byways are popular for recreational use by 4x4's, quad-bikes, scramble and trail bikes.
 The noise levels, particularly of scramble bikes, can be very loud and obtrusive in this quiet rural area.
 Motorised vehicles are not permitted to travel off the byway, wooden stumps have been installed to restrict access to surrounding land where possible.

-Any use which you consider to be illegal should be reported immediately to the local police by dialling 101 giving a detailed description of the location and the vehicle(s) involved.
+Any use which you consider to be illegal should be reported immediately to the local police giving a detailed description of the location and the vehicle(s) involved.
 The police take this matter very seriously and will respond.
 Several law-breakers have already been prosecuted and their vehicles confiscated as a direct result of the public taking prompt action.

 A working group monitoring this problem is chaired by the Surrey Hills Board.
 More information about their activities can be found on the Surrey Hills Off-road working group web-site.